Brunux/chromebrew/README.md

-CPKG - also know as Chrome Packge Manager
+CPKG - aka Chrome Package Manager
 ==========

-This is an implementation of dpkg for the Chrome OS
-It is posible thanks to the awesome job by [crew](https://github.com/skycocker/chromebrew) developers
+This is an implementation of [DPKG](https://wiki.debian.org/Teams/Dpkg) for the Chrome OS It is posible thanks to the awesome job by [crew](https://github.com/skycocker/chromebrew/graphs/contributors) developers

 **Does not support ARM chipsets yet**